Posted on: November 17, 2016

 Conversations around sexuality and consent can feel awkward and uncomfortable, but it’s essential to speak up.

-Why not sit down with a cup of tea and clarify some details?
+Why not sit down with a cup of tea to engage in discussions, ask questions and clarify some details at the Consent Tea on BMO Student Street?

 Of course, giving consent to drink a cup of tea and giving consent for sex are on different spectrums, but the metaphor is simple and gently humorous—so let’s start there, shall we?